Filed Date: Oct. 2, 2015

 After the Oklahoma Supreme Court ruled in Cline on April 30, 2019 that H.B.
 2694 unconstitutionally restricted off-label use of medications for abortion, this action resumed, newly reassigned to Judge Cindy H. Truong.
 On September 19, 2019, Judge Truong granted defendants' motion for summary judgment as to H.B.
 1721, concluding that it did not unduly burden a pregnant individual’s right to choose.
 The court dissolved the temporary injunction that had enjoined enforcement pending resolution of the litigation.

 Plaintiffs then appealed to the Oklahoma Supreme Court, which granted a temporary injunction as to H.B.
 1721 pending appeal, to preserve the status quo, on November 4, 2019.
-As of January 20, 2023, the case remains pending before the Oklahoma Supreme Court.
-It has been fully briefed.
+The Court requested further briefing from the parties, first in December 2019 and then in November 2023.

 Summary Authors